fatso83/vmware-auto-suspend/README.md

 While this feature does exist in VMWare, you have to convert your VM into a shared vm, which involves losing a lot of features.
 This doesn't have that drawback.
-The original solution was published by @drueter on the VMWare Community forum.
+The [original solution was published by @drueter on the VMWare Community forum][vmware].

 ## Installing